 Since 2004 the Treasury has produced five Statements.
 The latest of these was published in September 2021.
 This Statement incorporates our first Long-term Insights Briefing to the Minister of Finance and, as required by the Public Service Act (2020), looks at the medium to long-term trends, risks and opportunities to New Zealand through the Treasury’s core fiscal stewardship lens:

 - He Tirohanga Mokopuna 2021: The Treasury's combined Statement on the Long-term Fiscal Position and Long-term Insights Briefing

 Previous Statements are available at the bottom of this page.

-The statements are based on projections from the Treasury's Long-term Fiscal Model (LTFM).
+Statements on the Long-term Fiscal Position are based on projections from the Treasury's Long-term Fiscal Model (LTFM).

 Each statement attempts to project the consequences of current revenue and spending decisions over the next four decades or so and will pick up slower-moving trends such as population ageing, the compounding effects of surpluses and deficits, wage and price growth, and so on.

 The LTFM, on the other hand, allocates forecast new spending to the major spending categories which are then grown out by demographics, wages and other cost drivers.
 Another difference is that health spending in the LTFM takes greater account of changing health status over the long term.
 These differences mean that it is difficult to compare the two models.